Ada f English, German, Polish, Hungarian, Italian, Finnish, Ancient Germanic

 Moana f & m Maori, Hawaiian, Tahitian

 in Maori and Hawaiian (as well as in other Polynesian languages).

 , now often used independently.
 It developed from Malle

 , other medieval diminutives.
 James Joyce used this name in his novel Ulysses

-Oliver m English, German, Swedish, Norwegian, Danish, Finnish, Estonian, Serbian, Croatian, Macedonian, Czech, Slovak
+Oliver m English, German, Swedish, Norwegian, Danish, Finnish, Estonian, Catalan, Serbian, Croatian, Macedonian, Czech, Slovak

 , a Norman French form of a Germanic name such as Alfher

 or an Old Norse name such as Áleifr

 ).
 The spelling was altered by association with Latin oliva

 "olive tree".
 In the Middle Ages the name became well-known in Western Europe because of the French epic La Chanson de Roland

 , in which Olivier was a friend and advisor of the hero Roland.... [more]

 Patrick m Irish, English, French, German, Danish, Norwegian, Swedish

 From the Latin name Patricius